Skip to main content

 Update Failed due to External Factors (Power Outage, Hardware Failure, etc.)

-In the event that the Nitrux Update Tool System is unable to apply an update due to an external factor, the built-in method is to execute sudo nuts rescue to restore the XFS backup, which restores the integrity of the system.
+If the Nitrux Update Tool System is unable to apply an update due to an external factor, the built-in method is to restore the XFS backup, which restores system integrity.

 Report Update Process Bugs